fff7d1bc/better-initramfs/README.rst

   Wait X seconds after setting up sshd, useful when you want to login (and thus pause boot process) before booting real system. sshd_port=X
   Setup sshd to listen on X port.
-Default: 22. sshd_interface=<if>
+Default: 22. initramfs_network_interface=<if>
-  Set an interface to what ssh deamon should bind to.
-Example: eth0 sshd_ipv4=<addr/cidr>
+  Specify on which interface the network should be configured.
+Example: eth0 initramfs_network_ipv4=<addr/cidr>
-  Configure <addr> with <cidr> netmask on sshd_interface.
+  Configure <addr> with <cidr> netmask on initramfs_network_interface.
 Usualy you want something like '1.2.3.4/24'.
-If you will not add /CIDR, the IP will be configured with /32 thus you will be not able to connect to it unless you specify sshd_ipv4_gateway. sshd_ipv4_gateway=<addr>
+If you will not add /CIDR, the IP will be configured with /32 thus you will be not able to connect to it unless you specify initramfs_network_ipv4_gateway. initramfs_network_ipv4_gateway=<addr>
   Optional gateway config, if you want to connect via WAN. rw
   Mount rootfs in read-write.
 Default: read-only.